 SystemRescueCd comes with a lot of archive programs.
 You can use zip/unzip for

-the ZIP format, and rar/unrar for the RAR format.
+the ZIP format, and unrar for the RAR format.
 Even the new 7zip is supported

 Dar is an archiver similar to tar, but it is more powerful.
 Even when using compression, dar does not have to read the whole backup to extract one file.
 This way, if you just want to restore one file from a huge backup, the process will be much faster than using tar.
 Dar first reads the catalogue (i.e. the contents of the backup), then it goes directly to the location of the saved file(s) which you want to restore and then proceeds to restoration.
 In particular using slices dar will ask only for the slice(s) containing the file(s) to restore.
 But you can also restore all files from an archive, dar will then read sequentially without seeking into the file, except for the first and last slice, dar will not ask twice for the same slice.

-gparted, or from the contextual menu on the desktop.
+gparted, or from the icons on the desktop.